perryatdmg/bitcoin_rpc/README.md

-# python_essentials
+# bitcoin_rpc
-> Basic setup required for a Python project under Visual Studio Code.
-To fully understand this project you want to go to the authority on how to setup a Python project under Visual Studio Code here:<br/>
+> Basic setup required for a Python project under Visual Studio Code that can make RPC calls to a Bitcoin node.<br/>
+## Tools Required
+To setup the tools required this project visit the following links:
 - [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)<br/>
 - [Python testing in Visual Studio Code](https://code.visualstudio.com/docs/python/testing)<br/>

-This project is just a starting template for Python projects.</br>
+This project is just a starting template for Python based projects that wish to make Bitcoin RPC calls.</br>
 Python3 is recommended for use with this project: [Python 3 Installation & Setup Guide](https://realpython.com/installing-python/)

 ![pytest](https://github.com/perryatdmg/basic_python/blob/main/etc/img/Basic_Python.png)

-## python_essentials as a template
+## bitcoin_rpc as a template
-> **python_essentials** is available as template for Python projects on github.
+> **bitcoin_rpc** is available as template for Python projects on github.
-## python_essentials setup
+## bitcoin_rpc setup
-> **python_essentials** is meant to be used inside it's own environment
+> **bitcoin_rpc** is meant to be used inside it's own environment

     sudo apt install python3.8-venv
     python3 -m venv .venv